 For someone who’s not from here, it must be eerie to head out for breakfast on a Sunday morning and discover the roads deserted, only to realize on the drive to the café that all the cars are stowed in church parking lots, as if swept there by some giant broom.

 I got a taste of that the night after Thanksgiving, like maybe the rapture had happened while I was sleeping, as I drove in the dark on Riverside Drive toward River Spirit Casino, practically alone.
-Then the lights of the casino—amplified as they bounced off the windshields of what must have been the hundreds of cars and SUVs and minivans in the parking lot there—came into view.
+Then the lights of the top online casino malaysia—amplified as they bounced off th e windshields of what must have been the hundreds of cars and SUVs and minivans in the parking lot there—came into view.
 “Well, as they say,” said one casino official when I emailed, asking if this was normal, “it is the most wonderful time of the year.”
+Sbo is the most trusted platform to earn money by playing casino games.

 LISTEN: This Land Radio stopped by the one bar in a one-bar-town and met John Hood.
 John used to be addicted to gambling.
 Now he has one habit: endless plates of spaghetti.